 With a view to increasing the colleagues' awareness regarding the risks arising from competition breaches and helping them foresee similar risk situations, the Antitrust Team launched a series of remote as well as classroom training initiatives, addressed to national and foreign structures of the Group.
 In this regard, the Team held several classroom courses in the following venues:

-VÚB Banka, Slovak Republic
+VÚB Banka, Slovakia

-CIB Banka, Hungary
+CIB Bank, Hungary